Fine-tuning the Malware Detection / Scanner module

 The data will be used by our developers to reduce the false positive rates and to tweak the signatures.

-The source code of files matching global validating signatures will be also set up in our central database, so publishing malware signatures will be faster.
+The source code of files matching global validating signatures will also be set up in our central database, so publishing malware signatures will be faster.

-With BitNinja version 2.27.1 or newer versions, you can exclude directories via regular expressions
+With BitNinja version 2.27.1 or newer versions, you can exclude directories via regular expressions.

-If you do not want to scan a directory in your users’ home directories you can do that with this pattern:
+If you do not want to scan a directory in your users’ home directories, you can do that with this pattern:

 /home.*?/.*?/d.NoScan/